Aurora0205/Aurora/README.md

 ```
 ### Configration file

-Introduce how to write configuration file
+Introduce how to write yml configuration file

 #### Definition for explanation
 Table name below is 'prefs' and model name is 'Pref'